spydx/www_kefo_no/projects/_posts/2020-12-18-DAT250-H20-SchoolProject.md

 ### Change password

-Do be able to do this you need to know the ProfileID for the user you want to update.
+To be able to do this, you need to know the ProfileID for the user to be updated.
 This situation it is : `ProfileID: e4b8ed12-8cca-4f64-8e3f-efbe195589c7`

-Also the user have to be autheticated with a JWT Bearer token, to be able to send the update.
+Also, the user has to be authenticated with a JWT Bearer token, to be able to send the update.
 This is the HTTP HEADER Option:
 `Authorization: Bearer <token>`